 Much has been said of blogging in recent years.
 Most website owners know they need a blog, but why?
 What is the point?
 What is the purpose of having a blog?
 In short, Why Blog?

-The purpose of the blog was initially to provide a tool for websites to inform their readers of daily matters of interest to them.
+The initial purpose of the blog was to provide a tool to inform readers of daily matters of interest to them.
 People started blogs for hobbies, to keep scattered family members in the loop about their daily lives, to tell customers about the latest widgets and whatchamacallits, to (fill-in-the-blank).
-In essence, the blog was a journal of sorts that let people tell others whatever they wanted to tell them.
+In essence, the blog was a journal of sorts to keep readers up on the latest news.

 Then the blog morphed into something else.

 WordPress took blogging to a level not expected.
-WordPress offered their source code free to anyone who wanted to modify it with the understanding that they could sell their added functions as long as they offered a free version.
+WordPress offered their source code free to anyone who wanted to modify it.
+This was done with the understanding that they could sell their added functions as long as they offered a free version.

-Suddenly, people found ways to make a blog just as functional as a website.
-In fact, all anyone needed to do to build a website was start a blog; no money was needed.
-Once the site became popular enough, they could spend a small amount of money to obtain their own web host and begin to reap the rewards of owning their own site.
+Suddenly, people found ways to make a blog as functional as a website.
+In fact, all anyone needed to do to build a website was start a blog; no money needed.
+Once the site became popular enough, they could spend a small amount to obtain their own web host and begin to reap the rewards of owning it.

-Many know they need a blog and most website owners use it the best way they know how, but many fail.
-The reason is because they do not understand the purpose of the blog today.
+Many know they need a blog.
+And most website owners use it the best way they know how, but many fail.
+The reason is because they do not understand the purpose of the blog.

-Blogs largely keep readers informed about latest news, trends, and anything else of interest to them related to the site containing the blog.
+Blogs largely keep readers informed about latest news, trends, or anything else of interest related to the site containing the blog.
 But it does more.

 Remember that the first rule in sales (by way of extension, business) is trust.
 If your customers trust you, they will do business with you.
 If they trust another more, they will do business with them.

-A blog is a great way to keep them in touch with what they care about.
+A blog is a great way to keep them in touch with what readers care about.
 Give them information that is useful.
 Keep them in the loop.
-Remember that they are not interested in your business and the fact that Mary in Merchandising is going to attend the latest conference on building better whatevers.
+Remember that they are not interested in your business or that Mary in Merchandising is going to attend the latest conference on building better whatevers.
 They may, however, be interested that the Merchandising Department will be improving their in-store experience and how.